 Figure 5a.
 Orientation of AP/PA Fields Including the Spinal Cord

-The modified fields are called the off-cord boost.
-The typical method of designing an off-cord boost is to change the angle of the fields to oblique fields that are diagonal and avoid the spinal cord (Figure 5b).
-Attempts are made to include the involved lymph nodes with the gross tumor volume and safely avoid the spinal cord.
+The modified fields are called the “off-cord boost.”
+The typical method of designing an off-cord boost is to change the angle of the fields to where they are oblique where they are diagonal and avoid the spinal cord.
+(Figure 5b) Attempts are made to include the involved lymph nodes with the gross tumor volume and safely avoid the spinal cord.
 However, if this is not possible, the off-cord boost may treat only the gross tumor volume.
 The inclusion of the involved lymph nodes in the off-cord boost can sometimes be done with the use of intensity modulated radiation therapy.

 Figure 5b.
 Oblique Fields Angled to Avoid the Spinal Cord